cvmfs-contrib/config-repo/README.md

 branches:

 - master: superset of all configurations, closely resembling egi
-- default: configuration for cvmfs-config-default, the default with cvmfs
+- default: configuration for cvmfs-config-default, the default with cvmfs, deployed in /cvmfs/cvmfs-config.cern.ch
-- egi: configuration for egi.eu
+- egi: configuration for cvmfs-config-egi deployed in /cvmfs/config-egi.egi.eu
-- osg: configuration for opensciencegrid.org
+- osg: configuration for cvmfs-config-osg deployed in /cvmfs/config-osg.opensciencegrid.org